antbertrand/implant-reco/step1_chip_detection/README.md

 class_name,id
 ```
 ##### Annotation conversion from supervisely
 You should have labelized the whole dataset.
-If you did it on supervisly, we need to convert them to the csv format described previously.
+If you did it on supervisely, we need to convert them to the csv format described previously.

-To do so, use the notebook creating_labels.ipynb in the ds_step4_caracter_detector folder.
+To do so, use the notebook creating_labels.ipynb in the ds_step1_chip_detector folder.
 (TODO: do it cleanly in a independant .py file)
+It will, convert the annotations and resize the images in the destination folder.

 <br />